Tracey Rees-Cooke reviews Theatr Genedlaethol Cymru‘s version of Brecht’s classics The Caucasian Chalk Circle at Pontio in Bangor.

 Was that Brecht I saw just before the performance or a trick of my mind’s eye… or was this such a strong Brechtonian performance that I was already caught up in the epic?
 In short – this welsh language production Y Cylch Sialc is remarkable and credit must be lavished on director Sarah Bickerton and translator Mererid Hopwood for this new vision of The Caucasian Chalk Circle.

-It has a wicked, bawdy, dark humour that commands the attention even for those who, like me, might not be mother tongue Welsh.
+It has a wicked, bawdy, dark humour that commands the attention even of those who, like me, might not be mother-tongue Welsh.
 This exuberant, lively and amusing production is an ensemble of the very highest standard.
-The cast are an impressive collective with Rebecca Heyes shining through as a passionate, convincing Grusha who takes on board a heavy load; to be ‘mother’ to Michel destroying her own safety and private life by stealing him like a thief from the executed Governor amongst the chaos after the Palace revolution in a kind of re-imagined, war-torn Soviet Caucasus valley populated with a crazy crew not a million miles away from the villagers of LLareggub.
+The cast is an impressive collective with Rebecca Heyes shining through as a passionate, convincing Grusha who takes on board a heavy load; to be ‘mother’ to Michel destroying her own safety and private life by stealing him like a thief from the executed Governor amongst the chaos after the Palace revolution in a kind of re-imagined, war-torn Soviet Caucasus valley populated with a crazy crew not a million miles away from the villagers of LLareggub.

 Dressed as a kind of Shirley Bassey meets Diana Ross who then explodes into a multitude of magnificent yellow feathers with a rather splendid sequin bolero for less extravagant scenes, Gwenno’s obvious star presence alleviates the complex burdens of the actors whilst adding to the timbre of the various voices; delightful small town pomp, nonsense and energetic eccentricity.

 Pinar Ogun slinks about in an emerald green dress exuding selfishness as the child’s birth mother.
 Her priorities are status, wealth and power.
 The complete opposite to the microcosm of revolution represented by the actions of our heroine, Grusha.
-Renegade judge Azdaz played by Noel James is also outstanding as he charges about the stage covered in blood, sweat and a complete disregard for convention – but so are all the cast in this high quality production.
+Renegade judge Azdaz played by Noel James is also outstanding as he charges about the stage covered in blood, sweat and a complete disregard for convention – but so is all the cast in this high-quality production.

-Brecht believed that actions are ultimately defined by the social, the human qualities, and the humanity part of being is brilliantly illustrated in this thoroughly enjoyable, engaging and heroic production.
+Brecht believed that actions are ultimately defined by the social, the human qualities, and the human part of being is brilliantly illustrated in this thoroughly enjoyable, engaging and heroic production.

 The play concludes at Pontio, Bangor this Saturday and moves on to Aberystwyth Arts Centre from 21st October.
-Sibrwd, language access app which makes Welsh-language theatre accessible to all is available at each performance.
+Sibrwd, a language access app that makes Welsh-language theatre accessible to all is available at each performance.